- December 1, 2019

 b) Composition Test

 Most nations have put in place rules and laws that make it mandatory for garment-importing firms to noticeably and transparently put labels on their products, identifying the quality of fiber used.
-Such regulations help the customer to be better informed about garment quality, and also to avoid any potential allergic reactions arising from contact with certain fibers.
+Such regulations help the customer to be better informed about garment quality, and also avoid any potential allergic reactions arising from contact with certain fibers.
 Therefore, 3rd-party labs help verify the fiber composition in each garment.

 c) Safety & Environmental Test